Want the perfect workout program?Take Quiz

 However, if you want to learn more, continue reading on, as we are going to look at this question in-depth.
 We are going to discuss which muscles are worked better during pull ups and chin ups, how to perform the exercises correctly (with tips), effective programming, progression/regression exercises, and more.

 The chin up is an exercise that involves pulling your body up from a dead hang position, getting your chin up over an elevated bar, using an underhand grip (supinated - palms facing you) with your hands about shoulder width apart.
+If you're just starting to dip a toe into the world of pull ups and chin ups, you may even want to start with the dead hang first to build up more upper body strength.

 What muscles do chin ups work?